ShadieC/Storykin--Django_Social_Network/README.md

 ![Alt text](Preview_Images/01_EmotionalPhases.jpg.JPG)

 As seen from the above image the experiences are shared under Emotional Phases and Life Phases which adds ease of access.
 Below are pictures which highlight the network functionality and features.
-To name a few : 1)Post & comment creation 2)Image editing 3)Account creation and delete etc. If you find this project useful, consider supporting it by buying me a coffee.
+To name a few : 1)Post & comment creation 2)Image editing 3)Account creation and delete etc. But the feature I proud myself most about is how I was able to make the Phase buttons change tab content seamlessly without reloading the page but changing the url.
+If you find this project useful, consider supporting it by buying me a coffee.
 Paypal: https://www.paypal.com/donate/?hosted_button_id=SK5SEGTHVC53L .

 ![Alt text](Preview_Images/02_HomePage.jpg.JPG)
 ![Alt text](Preview_Images/03_Forum.jpg.JPG)